guyman624/thewiki/docs/tutorials/dvdremux.md

 # DVD Remuxing

-This guide can be used to remux DVDs using FFmpeg and MPC-HC.
+This guide can be used to remux DVDs using MPC-HC, FFmpeg, Vapoursynth, and MKVToolNix.

 !!!
 Assistance is available in [this Discord server](https://discord.gg/XTpc6Fa9eB) if required.